-- They explain what Type 2 diabetes is, who is at risk, signs and symptoms, myths and misconceptions, complications, and the NHS services that are available – in a way that is culturally appropriate.
+The Diabetes Community Champions spread the word about diabetes in their local communities by organising stands, talks and healthy living days.
+They explain what Type 2 diabetes is, who is at risk, signs and symptoms, myths and misconceptions, complications and the NHS services that are available.

 If you are interested in applying call us on 01325 488606 or emailNorthYorks@diabetes.org.uk.